The Pursuit of Love is a major new adaptation of the Nancy Mitford classic which boasts an all-star cast including Downton Abbey’s Lily James.

-Episode two saw Linda and Fanny's lives travelling in very different directions.
-Fanny found herself living a quaint life in the country with her doting Oxford don husband, Alfred, while Linda became the centre of the party scene as a society beauty with the eccentric Lord Merlin.
+Episode two saw Linda and Fanny's lives traveling in very different directions.
+Fanny found herself living a quaint life in the country with her doting Oxford don husband, Alfred, while Linda became the center of the party scene as a society beauty with the eccentric Lord Merlin.

-While Fanny was at home striving to be the perfect wife and mother - proving herself to be nothing like her mother 'The Bolter', Linda eventually found her second marriage ended in tatters after realising her husband, Christian, was in love with another woman.
+While Fanny was at home striving to be the perfect wife and mother — proving herself to be nothing like her mother "The Bolter", Linda eventually found her second marriage ended in tatters after realizing her husband, Christian was in love with another woman.
 But, of course, Linda wasn't destined to be alone for long, and soon she met a mysterious Frenchman who rescued her from despair at the train station, and now it looks like Linda is about to be swept off her feet once again...

 Who’s in it?

 As well as Lily James and Emily Beecham, other key cast includes The Wire’s Dominic West and Dracula’s Dolly Wells.
-They play Linda’s parents, Uncle Matthew and Aunt Sadie Radlett.
-Also appearing is Shelock’s Andrew Scott as Lord Merlin, the Radlett’s eccentric neighbour and Emily Mortimer as Fanny’s mother.
+They play Linda’s parents, Uncle Matthew, and Aunt Sadie Radlett.
+Also appearing is Sherlock's Andrew Scott as Lord Merlin, the Radlett’s eccentric neighbor, and Emily Mortimer as Fanny’s mother.
 While Josh star Beattie Edmondson plays Louisa Radlett.